Can Omega-3 Lower Blood Sugar?

 An injury to certain parts of the brain can lead to cell death and disrupt the processes that control blood sugar regulation.
 Omega-3 fatty acids are important to brain health and the healing process after a brain injury.

-Within a 2013 study, the effect of an omega-3 deficiency, as well as a vitamin D deficiency, could have on those recovering from a traumatic brain injury was examined.
+In a 2013 study, the effect of an omega-3 deficiency, as well as a vitamin D deficiency, in those recovering from a traumatic brain injury was examined.
 The results indicated that a lack of omega-3 in a diet could hinder the healing process and lead to a higher risk of impaired blood sugar regulation.

 Considering these findings, taking omega-3 supplements after these types of injuries can help regulate blood sugar levels and may lead to quicker healing that will further improve glucose regulation.